-Sabine Lola Stock is a lens-based artist, currently working as a photographer and house manager at La MaMa Experimental Theatre Club.
+Sabine Lola Stock is a lens-based artist, born and based in New York City.
 Her experience includes working alongside Ryan McGinley, supporting exhibitions at 56 Henry Gallery in Chinatown, and serving as both a librarian and teaching assistant during her time at Cornell University.
-Sabine is a new member of The School of Hard Knocks with Yoshiko Chuma.
+She also has spent time working as a house manager and photographer at La MaMa Experimental Theatre Club.
+She has recently been inducted into Yoshiko Chuma’s “The School of Hard Knocks,” both as a documenter and on-stage disrupter.
+These experiences greatly influence Stock’s practice in both artwork and writing.

 .